kevinolega/callcentertrainingtips/_posts/2013-05-01-about-yourself-questions.md

 ## What was your past work?

-I used to work in sales and business development (a fancy way of saying, sales, marketing, training and whatever else the hell the boss or the client wants me to do).
+I used to work in sales and business development.

+Business development is a fancy way of saying, sales, marketing, training and whatever else the hell the boss or the client wants me to do.

 ## What did you do in that job?

-I offered products and services to clients (mostly companies) and took care of requests.
+I offered products and services to clients.

+Our company sold to other companies and took care of different requests.

 ## What kind of traits can you take from that job and apply it in a call center job?